-Get Well Versed With French Nouns – Master the Four Rules!
+Get Well Versed In French Nouns: The Four Rules

-1. No Matter the Noun, It’ll Have A Gender
+1. No Matter the Noun, It Has A Gender

 Feminine – une chaussette (a sock)